Unravelling Mathieu Moonshine: Borcherds Product Formulae from moonshine

 \section{Borcherds Product Formulae from moonshine}

 We shall now show that Eq. \eqref{twistedformula} leads to a Borcherds product product formula for second-quantized twisted elliptic genus and hence for the corresponding Siegel modular form.
 These product formulae will be shown to agree with known product formulae thus providing evidence for the conjectured form of the Hecke-like operator given in Eq. \eqref{TwistedHeckeOperator}.
+For other situations, in particular to all $g\in M_{24}$ that either have order $>8$ or have conjugacy classes that do not reduce conjugacy classes of $M_{23}$, we obtain Borcherds product formulae for such conjugally classes.